ykmiura/ykmiura.github.io/_pages/about.md

 Teaching and Mentorship

 Dr. Miura has mentored a diverse group of trainees, ranging from high school students to postdoctoral researchers, fostering their growth in scientific research and career development.
-She is passionate about equity in education and has received the Bio-X Star Mentor Award for her contributions to undergraduate research training at Stanford.
+He is passionate about equity in education and has received the Bio-X Star Mentor Award for her contributions to undergraduate research training at Stanford.

 Awards and Recognition

-Dr. Miura has been recognized for her scientific excellence with several prestigious awards, including:
+Dr. Miura has been recognized for his scientific excellence with several prestigious awards, including:
 - Tourette Association of America Young Investigator Award (2022–2024)
 - Bio-X Star Mentor Award (2021)
 - Outstanding Young Scientist Award at the Tsukuba Medical Science Research Meeting (2013)

 Future Goals

-As a faculty candidate, Dr. Miura envisions establishing a translational research program that focuses on the pathophysiology of cortico-basal ganglia circuits.
-Using cutting-edge techniques such as genome editing, high-resolution imaging, and assembloid platforms, her work aims to uncover the cellular and circuit-level mechanisms driving neuropsychiatric conditions and identify therapeutic targets.
+Dr. Miura envisions establishing a translational research program that focuses on the pathophysiology of cortico-basal ganglia circuits.
+Using cutting-edge techniques such as genome editing, high-resolution imaging, and assembloid platforms, his work aims to uncover the cellular and circuit-level mechanisms driving neuropsychiatric conditions and identify therapeutic targets.

 Personal Philosophy

 Dr. Miura is committed to promoting diversity and inclusion in science.
-She actively fosters an environment where researchers from all backgrounds can thrive, sharing her experiences as a first-generation college student to inspire and guide her mentees.
+He actively fosters an environment where researchers from all backgrounds can thrive, sharing his experiences as a first-generation college student to inspire and guide his mentees.
 Dr. Yuki Miura’s work represents the forefront of human neurobiology, bridging the gap between fundamental neuroscience and clinical applications to improve our understanding of brain development and disease.

 <div class="page__gallery__wrapper">